What is Carbon Capture and Storage?

 - Capture: the CO2 is separated from other gases produced in industrial processes, such as those at coal and natural-gas-fired power generation plants or steel or cement factories.

 - Transport: the CO2 is then compressed and transported via pipelines, road transport or ships to a site for storage.

 - Storage: finally, the CO2 is injected into rock formations deep underground for permanent storage.

 Why is Carbon Capture Important?

-CO2 is the most significant greenhouse gas emitted as a result human activities, with worldwide CO2 emissions predicted to exceed 33 billion tons this year .
+CO2 Sensors can be extremely useful in carbon capture and storage; CO2 is the most significant greenhouse gas emitted as a result human activities, with worldwide CO2 emissions predicted to exceed 33 billion tons this year .
 It enters the atmosphere through the burning of fossil fuels, trees, solid waste and as a result of certain chemical reactions.
 Emissions have dramatically increased over the past five decades, and continue to increase every year.